 In discussions to ensure that employees are supported and in the right place, coaching may be an avenue you are open to exploring.
 The question arises, should you look at executive coaching for a number of employees or seek to bring in a business coach?

-An executive coach will work with your employees and can be utilised for a number of reasons; not limited to getting past an impasse, removing a stumbling block or drawing out and building on strengths.
-This type of coaching will also cover executive leadership coaching as part of the overall coaching process and can, therefore, be useful for senior leaders as well as an executive.
+Executive coaching works with your employees and can be utilised for a number of reasons; not limited to getting past an impasse, removing a stumbling block or drawing out and building on strengths.
+Executive coaching will also cover leadership coaching as part of the overall coaching process and can, therefore, be useful for senior leaders as well as an executive.

 Executive coaching can be approached on a one-to-one basis or a group setting and for this reason, an executive coach can be hired by both an individual or a company.
 However, if the organisation, executive and the executive coach work in partnership, this will help achieve maximum impact.